16 soup recipes to make from around the world

 14

-This French classic – with its floating island of a gruyère-topped crouton – never fails to impress – and not just because it’s budget-friendly at $4.92 per serve.
+This French classic – with its floating island of a gruyère-topped crouton – never fails to impress.
 Serve this as a starter for a dinner party or as an indulgent Sunday-night meal.

 Give yourself plenty of time: you want to cook those onions low and slow so they caramelise and turn a deep golden-brown.
 That caramelisation is what gives the soup its intense, sweet flavour, so stir the onions frequently to prevent them from catching and burning in the pan.